How to Set Up a Better Litter Box Area in a Small Apartment

 Read moreIn small spaces, a cat tree should earn its floor space by adding stable height, scratching value, and a useful rest perch.

-Read moreNew cat owners need fewer products than they think, but the core choices matter more than impulse extras.
+Read moreNew cat owners usually need fewer products than they think, but the first purchases matter because they shape the cat's comfort and the owner's routine from day one.

 Read moreLitter tracking gets better when the exit path is managed well, not when you only switch litters and hope for the best.